cunla/fakeredis-py/README.md

 poetry run pytest -m real
 ```

-If redis is not running and you try to run tests against a real redis server,
+If redis is not running, and you try to run tests against a real redis server,
 these tests will have a result of 's' for skipped.

 There are some tests that test redis blocking operations that are somewhat